FallenMax/naive-definitions/README.md

 ## How it works

-Hooks onto 'Go to Definitions' for JavaScript (and .jsx).
-If no reliable definitions can be inferred by built-in Intellisense engine, this extension will perform a workspace textual search with [ripgrep](https://github.com/BurntSushi/ripgrep), a blazing fast searching utility, to provide some 'likely-to-be' definitions.
+It hooks onto 'Go to Definitions' for JavaScript (and .jsx).
+If no reliable definitions can be inferred by built-in Intellisense engine, this extension will perform a workspace textual search using [ripgrep](https://github.com/BurntSushi/ripgrep), a searching utility, to provide some 'likely-to-be' definitions.

 It respects `.gitignore`, and only looks at JavaScript (and .jsx) files.

 # Release Notes

+### 0.0.5

+* now also searches .vue files for definitions

 ### 0.0.2